Holding Negligent Parties Accountable

 Brought by the decedent’s estate against the wrongdoer.
 Damages may include:

-• Decedent's pain and suffering before death
+• Pain and suffering of the decedent before death

-• Earnings the decedent would have received
+• Lost wages the decedent would have earned

 Statute of Limitations for Wrongful Death